Use of extended reality in sleep health, medicine, and research: a scoping review

 Abstract

-Research exploring the utility of virtual reality as a clinical intervention in various patient populations and clinical settings is therefore warranted.
+Study Objectives: This scoping review explores the use of extended reality (virtual, augmented, and mixed reality) within sleep health, sleep medicine, and sleep research.
+It aims to provide insight into current uses and implementation considerations whilst highlighting directions for future research.
+Methods: A systematic scoping review was undertaken informed by the preferred reporting items for systematic reviews and meta-analyses for scoping reviews and Johanna Briggs Institute.
+Results: The use of virtual reality (VR) as a research tool in the investigation of areas such as dreaming and memory reactivation is growing.
+Thirty-one articles were identified in total with 20 utilizing VR to improve sleep as a clinical intervention.
+Conclusions: Research exploring the utility of VR as a clinical intervention in various patient populations and clinical settings is therefore warranted.
 Researchers and clinicians should ensure that extended reality interventions are developed based on clinical reasoning and informed by evidence of both sleep medicine and the effects of virtual and augmented reality.
-Where possible future research should utilise up to date technology and reporting frameworks to assist in the translation of research into clinical practice
+Where possible future research should utilize up-to-date technology and reporting frameworks to assist in the translation of research into clinical practice.

 Original languageEnglish